SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     amount : set(AttributeAmount)
 ```

-Defines the cost as an amount of attribute points that is removed from the game entity's current attribute value.
+Defines the cost as an amount of attribute points that is removed from a game entity's current attribute value.

 **amount**
-Amounts of attribute points as `AttributeAmount` objects.
+Amounts of attribute points.

 ## aux.cost.type.ResourceCost